Sheikh Anwarul Haq: Early life and public service

 Sheikh Anwarul Haq was born in Jullunder, Punjab, British India on 11 May 1917, to a Punjabi family.
-S. Anwarul Haq earned early education from Jullunder and Wazirabad, passing his matriculation from Jullunder in 1932.
+He earned early education from Jullunder and Wazirabad, passing his matriculation from Jullunder in 1932.
 He stood first in matriculation that earned him a scholarship to attend the DAV College in 1932.
 In 1936, he earned BA in Economics and Political science and went on to attend the D.A.V.
 College, Lahore of Punjab University, where he earned an MA in Economics in 1938.
 He ranked first in MA in Economics examination at the Punjab University, setting a new record in that subject.
+He also did his LLB from there.

 During his time at the Punjab University, Haq participated in a large number of declamation contests and prize debates and was often judged as the best speaker.
-From 1936–38, he was an activist of All-India Muslim League and was a student advocate of the assertion of the separate identity of Indian Muslims.
+From 1936 to 1938, he was an activist of All-India Muslim League and was a student advocate of the assertion of the separate identity of the Muslims of India.
 He attended the All-India Muslim League meeting in Calcutta in December 1937 as a student delegate.

 In 1939, he was selected and joined the Indian Civil Service and went to United Kingdom to be educated in Oxford.
 Upon returning in 1940, he was appointed Assistant Commissioner at Ferozepur and later appointed as Undersecretary of Punjab and the North-West Frontier from 1942 until 1944.
 In 1944, he was appointed as Sub Divisional Magistrate at the Dalhousie, India and heard various cases involving the civil lawsuits.
 During the same time, he was sent to Gurdaspur and was appointed as Deputy Commissioner and later elevated as Session Judge as well as Assistant Commissioner in 1946.
 For a short brief of time, he served as the deputy commissioner of Hissar (in East Punjab) in 1946, before joining the Cabinet Mission to be served as its Secretary to the Partition Steering Committee for the Punjab in 1947.

-After the establishment of Pakistan as a result of partition of British India by the British Empire, he opted for Pakistan and appointed as deputy commissioner of Rawalpindi, Punjab, Pakistan.
+After the establishment of Pakistan as a result of partition of British India, Haq opted for Pakistan and was appointed as deputy commissioner of Rawalpindi, Punjab, Pakistan.
 During this time, he worked towards managing the Indian emigrants settling in Pakistan.
 From 1948 to 1952, he served in the bureaucracy as deputy commissioner of Montgomery and Sialkot.

 In 1952, he joined the Ministry of Defence (MoD) as its deputy secretary until 1954 when he left for the United Kingdom to attend the Imperial Defence College in London.
 In 1956, he earned the degree and secured his graduation from the Imperial Defence College and subsequently returned to Pakistan.
 He was appointed as joint secretary in MoD but later moved to Ministry of Law and Justice (MoLJ) to pursue career as federal judge.